U.S. military deaths in Afghanistan are Biden's nightmare scenario | Politics

 U.S. military deaths in Afghanistan are Biden's nightmare scenario

-Until now, the White House has tried to push back on hostile media coverage, the adviser said, by citing the lack of U.S. deaths in the evacuation effort.
-A long-time skeptic of the 20-year military presence in Afghanistan, Biden has said the United States long ago achieved its original rationale for invading the country in 2001: to root out al Qaeda militants and prevent another attack on the United States like the one launched on Sept.
+Biden, facing criticism over the U.S. evacuation after the rapid Taliban takeover of Afghanistan as American forces were pulling out after two decades, has sought to hammer home a message in days before the attacks that the United States was leaving Afghanistan in order to save the lives of U.S. troops.
+The U.S. military death toll in the Afghan war since 2001 is roughly 2,500.

-President Joe Biden, anxiously awaiting the completion of U.S. evacuation efforts from Afghanistan, watched a nightmare scenario unfold on Thursday as suicide bomb explosions outside the Kabul airport killed at least 12 U.S. troops and wounded 15 others.
+President Joe Biden, anxiously seeking to complete the U.S. evacuation from Afghanistan, watched a nightmare scenario unfold on Thursday when suicide bomb explosions outside the Kabul airport killed at least 12 U.S. troops and wounded 15 others.
 Biden had already gathered in the White House Situation Room with his top military and diplomatic advisers for a daily update on the chaotic evacuation effort early on Thursday when the blasts occurred outside the airport in the Afghan capital.

 The team did not emerge from the Situation Room until more than two hours later, then Biden migrated to the Oval Office, as a steady stream of Pentagon personnel, some in uniform, filed in and out of the White House.
-Some staff learned of the growing numbers of U.S. military dead from mounted television screens in the White House West Wing as the day progressed, and let out despairing cries as the numbers multiplied.
-Biden will address the crisis in remarks around 5 p.m.
-ET (2100 GMT), the White House said.
+Some staff learned of the growing numbers of U.S. military dead from mounted television screens in the White House West Wing as the day progressed, and let out cries of despair as the numbers multiplied.

+"We're outraged as well as heartbroken," Biden said in public remarks late on Thursday.
+He vowed to "hunt down" the attackers and called the dead troops "heroes."
+"They were part of simply what I call the backbone of America, they are the spine of America.
+The best the country has to offer," Biden said.

 ALSO READ